PHMD 8000 Physical Medicine and Rehabilitation

 Students will be assigned to one of the following:

-- UCH: University of Colorado Hospital with inpatient unit with variety of conditions including CVA, transplant, joint replacement as well as outpatient exposure to general rehabilitation clinic, spine center, and spinal injection clinic.
-(Sullivan et al)
+- UCH: University of Colorado Hospital with inpatient unit with variety of conditions including CVA, transplant, joint replacement as well as outpatient exposure to general rehabilitation clinic, spine center, spinal injection clinic and spine outpatient (Advanced MSK and Spine care/EMG.

 Students who participate in the PHMD8000 rotation are required to read the assigned articles based on where they are placed.